rwilcox/my-learnings-docs/learning_emacs_shell_interactions.md

     	    (interactive)
 	    (run-this-in-eshell (rpw/current-region)))

+Sometimes you can just hit return, if that input it’s on its own line, and thst will send it down to the input section and execute it

 ## Windows support

 Because it's lisp reimplementations of corebins, AND it doesn't do interactive TTY mode very well, it should actually work well on Windows!